Trazodone for Dogs: How It Can Help Your Pup's Anxiety

 On This Page

 Just like people, many dogs experience fear or anxiety from time to time.
 Unfortunately, also like people, some struggle with severe anxiety that affects their quality of life.
-The good news is that modern medicine can help.
-Trazodone is one of several anti-depressant drugs used for dogs diagnosed with anxiety and other behavioral disorders.
+The good news is modern medicine can help.
+Trazodone for dogs is one of several anti-depressant drugs used for pups diagnosed with anxiety and other behavioral disorders.

 Some pet parents hesitate to use medication to address behavior concerns because they worry about "drugging" their dogs.
 Many would rather focus on methods like training and socialization to reduce fear and anxiety.
 While these techniques can help some dogs overcome their undesirable feelings and behaviors, others need a little extra help.
 Drugs like trazodone are not intended to completely resolve behavioral disorders; they are tools to be used along with gentle behavior modification techniques that include positive reinforcement training and socialization.